fridtjofnagel-dot/personalDiaryProject/README.md

+This is my personal Diary Project.
+It is meant to practice implementing a form and keep practicing working with React/JS.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.